On the Invariance of G\"odel's Second Theorem with regard to Numberings: Invariance of Gödel's Second Theorem

+It can be easily checked that $\sim$ is a partial equivalence relation, i.e., $\sim$ is symmetric and transitive.
+If we require numberings to have a decidable image, then $\sim$ is also reflexive.
+In particular, $\sim$ is an equivalence relation on the set of computable simulations of $S$.

 A subset $R \subseteq S$ is called decidable, recursively enumerable, arithmetical relative to a numbering $\alpha$, if the set $\alpha(R)$ has the respective property.
-The following lemma shows that these properties are invariant with regard to acceptable numberings.\footnote{This is in principle Lemma VII.1.5 in \citep{Manin}.}
+The following lemma shows that these properties are invariant with regard to equivalent computable simulations.\footnote{This is in principle Lemma VII.1.5 in \citep{Manin}.}

-\begin{lem} Let $S_i$ be sets and let $\alpha_i$ and $\beta_i$ be numberings of $S_i$ such that $\alpha_i \sim \beta_i$, for $i \in \{1, \ldots ,k\}$ and $k \in \mathbb{N}$.
-Then for any subset $R \subseteq S_1 \times \ldots \times S_k$ the set $\alpha_1 \times \ldots \times \alpha_k (R)$ is decidable, recursively enumerable, arithmetical iff $\beta_1 \times \ldots \times \beta_k (R)$ has the respective property. \end{lem}
+\begin{lem} Let $S_i$ be sets and let $\alpha_i$ and $\beta_i$ be numberings of $S_i$ such that ${\alpha_i \sim \beta_i}$, for $i \in \{1, \ldots ,k\}$ and $k \in \mathbb{N}$.
+Then for any subset $R \subseteq S_1 \times \ldots \times S_k$ the set $\alpha_1 \times \ldots \times \alpha_k (R) := \{ \langle \alpha_1(s_1), \ldots, \alpha_k(s_k) \rangle \mid \langle s_1,\ldots,s_k \rangle \in R \}$ is decidable, recursively enumerable, arithmetical iff $\beta_1 \times \ldots \times \beta_k (R)$ has the respective property. \end{lem}

+The next theorem due to \cite{Malcev1961} serves as a powerful tool in proving invariance.\footnote{A proof of a more general version of this theorem can be found in \citep[Section 4]{Malcev1961}.
+This theorem crucially relies on the finiteness of our alphabet $A$.}